- Fuel Economy and Environment Labels

 Every new car and light-duty truck sold in the United States is required to have a fuel economy label.
 The label (or "window sticker") contains the miles-per-gallon estimates that are designed to help consumers compare and shop for vehicles.
 EPA, in conjunction with the National Highway Traffic Safety Administration, has updated the label to incorporate new information required by the Energy Independence and Security Act of 2007, such as new ratings on fuel economy, greenhouse gas emissions, and other air pollutant emissions.
 The goal of the updated label is to enable easy and well-informed comparisons across all vehicles and vehicle technologies, including electric vehicles, plug-in hybrid electric vehicles, and gasoline/diesel vehicles.
 The new label will appear on 2013 model year vehicles.
 For more information on the fuel economy label see:

-Fuel Economy Test Methods
+Updates to Fuel Economy Test Methods and Calculations

 In 2006, EPA revised the test methods used to determine fuel economy estimates (city and highway) appearing on window stickers of all new cars and light trucks sold in the U.S. effective with 2008 model year vehicles.